 While some common behaviours associated with avoidant beliefs are:

-- Flirting with others: Introducing insecurity into the relationship through intentional flirtatious behaviour with other people.
+Flirting with others: Introducing insecurity into the relationship through flirtatious behaviour with other people

 Interestingly, there is a tendency for anxious and avoidantly attached individuals to enter into relationships with one another.
-These situations confirm each partner’s own beliefs about intimacy and relationships.
-While one partner wants intimacy and is willing to give up everything to get close to their partner, the other feels uncomfortable with too much intimacy and constantly looks for more space and independence.
-This anxious-avoidant trap is the perfect storm for two people who have colliding intimacy needs and is another reason why people find themselves caught in vicious cycles of unhappy relationships.
+Entering into the anxious-avoidant trap confirms each partner’s own beliefs about intimacy and relationships.
+While one partner wants intimacy and is willing to give up everything for their partner, the other feels very uncomfortable when things become too close and is often looking for more space and independence.
+This is the perfect storm for two people who have colliding intimacy needs and is another reason why people find themselves caught in vicious cycles of unhappy relationships.

 Being in a healthy, fulfilling relationships takes effort.
-The effort mostly lies in actively choosing the unfamiliar (and sometimes uncomfortable) path which can lead to more security in relationships.
-Repeating our old patterns in order to protect ourselves is a little like getting carried unwillingly by a strong current while holding onto a log to keep afloat.
-It’s easy to continue clinging on to that log because it gives you temporary security but it’s not a replacement for making a carefully thought out plan to get yourself out of the water to safety.
+The effort mostly lies in actively choosing the unfamiliar (and therefore more uncomfortable) path which can lead to more secure relationships.
+Repeating our old patterns in order to protect ourselves is a little like getting carried unwillingly by a strong current while holding onto a log to keep you afloat.
+It’s easy to continue clinging on to that log because it gives you temporary security but it’s not a replacement for making a carefully thought out plan to get yourself out of the water to complete safety.

 The first step in making that plan is to observe and reflect on what mistaken beliefs and corresponding behaviours you engage in which might be contributing to your relationship patterns.
 You might like to try this exercise for yourself:

-- Think back and list out your current and past relationships in one column.
+1. Think back and list all your current and past relationships in one column.

-- In the second column, write down what thoughts dominate/dominated those relationships and what mistaken beliefs (see above) you might have/have had about them.
+2. In the second column, write down what the dominating thoughts about those relationships were and what mistaken beliefs (see above) you might have/have had.

-- In the third column, recall and list out the corresponding behaviours you engaged in as a result.
+3. In the third column, list out the corresponding behaviours you engaged in as a result.

 Most of us want to be in loving relationships.
 Sometimes, the patterns holding us back have nothing to do with our partners but rather the inner fears that we all have.
-It is our job and responsibility to cast away whatever is providing us a false sense of security and discover ways of being that will bring us to a more secure and loving place in our intimate relationships.
+It is our job and responsibility to cast away whatever is providing us a false sense of security and discover ways of being that will bring us to more a more secure and grounded place.

-The third and final part of this series on Getting Unstuck in Unhappy Relationships will talk about what secure attachments in relationships look like and the ways in which you can work towards that.
+The third and final part of this series on Getting Unstuck in Unhappy Relationships will talk about what that secure and grounded place in relationships looks like and the ways in which you can work towards that.